 - Rubber: If you need a sound barrier as well as moisture protection, rubber is one of the best choices.
 Usually made from recycled materials, it's an eco-friendly choice.

 - Cork: If you want a material that provides both a thermal and sound barrier, cork is what you seek.
-It's an anti-microbial material that prevents mold growth.
+It's an anti-microbial material that helps to prevent mold growth.

 - Felt: The number one sound and thermal absorbing material, felt is also made from recycled materials and is eco-friendly.
 Some but not all products come with a built-in vapor barrier, so be sure to check if you need moisture protection.